Im-PurpleX/SideInstaller/README.md

 **Fully auditable.** Every line of it can be verified in the source code.

-> [!WARNING]
-> All of the above is true of **this** repository and the builds published from it.
-It is **not** a guarantee
-> that applies to forks, re-signed IPAs, or copies you find elsewhere — those can be modified to steal the
-> Apple ID you type into them.
-If you didn't get it from
-> [frizzlem.github.io/SideInstaller](https://frizzlem.github.io/SideInstaller/), don't trust it with your
-> credentials.

 ## Project layout

 | Path | What's in it |